Retina specialists

 What is Not a Floater

-Shimmering lights which obscure a portion of the vision, gradually developing and subsiding over 15 minutes to an hour and usually present to some extent in both eyes (if one thinks to check the other eye) are not floaters.
-Most commonly these symptoms are related to migraines, even though they sometimes occur without a headache.
+Shimmering lights that obscure part of the vision, gradually developing and subsiding over 15 minutes to an hour, and often affecting both eyes (if one takes the time to check), are not indicative of floaters.
+These symptoms are most commonly associated with migraines.

 floaters